sftpgo/sftpgo-plugin-kms/README.md

 - By alias: `awskms://alias/ExampleAlias?region=us-east-1`
 - By ARN: `arn:aws:kms:us-east-1:111122223333:key/1234abcd-12ab-34bc-56ef-1234567890ab?region=us-east-1`

-SFTPGo will use the default AWS session.
+This plugin will use the default AWS session.
 See [AWS Session](https://docs.aws.amazon.com/sdk-for-go/api/aws/session/) to learn about authentication alternatives such as environment variables.

 If a master key is provided we first encrypt the plaintext data using the SFTPGo local provider and then we encrypt the resulting payload using the Cloud provider and store this ciphertext.